-The museum holds an assortment of several thousands of books, including miniature editions of works of Pushkin, Dostoyevsky, Gogol and Chukovsky.
-The books originate from several countries in the world, and are written in several languages, including Azeri, Russian, English and German, among others.
-The oldest book in the museum is a miniature copy of the Quran, dating to the 17th century, while the smallest book (6mm x 9mm) is the Russian book “The Most Miraculous Thing,” which can only be read by using a magnifying glass.
+The museum has several thousands of the fairy-sized books, including miniature editions of works of Pushkin, Dostoyevsky, Gogol, and Chukovsky.
+The books originate from around the world, and are written in numerous languages, including Azeri, Russian, English, and German.
+The oldest book in the museum is a miniature copy of the Quran, dating to the 17th century, while the smallest tome (6mm x 9mm) is the Russian book “The Most Miraculous Thing,” which can only be read by using a magnifying glass.

-Salahova, herself a dedicated bibliophiliac, has opened the museum to motivate the youth to engage more into reading books.
-She has also published a few miniature books herself – among others, the Constitution of Azerbaijan, which is also on display in the museum.
+Salahova, herself a dedicated bibliophile, opened the museum to motivate the next generation of readers to engage with reading and literature.
+She has also published a few miniature books herself, including the Constitution of Azerbaijan, which is also on display in the museum.